 By angling the cutting head correctly, operators can increase cutting speeds while still maintaining a perpendicular cut edge or some other cut angle if desired.
 It is worth noting however that this increased cutting speed has an impact on the surface roughness achieved during cutting.

-Igems CAD/CAM software facilitates the work in fine-tuning cutting angles to control taper for different materials, thicknesses, and cutting speeds.
+IGEMS CAD/CAM waterjet software facilitates the work in fine-tuning cutting angles to control taper for different materials, thicknesses, and cutting speeds.
 And while surface roughness is affected by cutting at faster speeds, the low roughness values achievable with Finecut series micro abrasive waterjets means product engineers have a lot of flexibility to adjust cutting parameters.

 Efficient cutting for complex shaped parts